christophebedard/dco-check/README.md

 ## Python version support

 Python 3.6+ is required because of the use of f-strings.
-However, it shouldn't be too hard to remove them to support older versions of Python 3, if there is demand for it, or if such a change is contributed to `dco-check`.
+However, it shouldn't be too hard to remove them to support older versions of Python 3, if there is a demand for it, or if such a change is contributed to `dco-check`.